antoniorodr/memo/README.md

 :warning: Be careful when using --edit and --move flags with notes that include images/attachments.
 Memo does not support this yet.
 Memo will send you a warning if you try to edit a note with images/attachments.

-Use the command `memo notes --help` to see all the options available.
+Use the command `memo notes --help` to see all the options available for notes.

 ```bash
 memo notes --help